Siege of Paris (845): Aftermath

 The same year, a Viking fleet sacked Hamburg, which had been elevated to an archbishopric by Pope Gregory IV in 831 on the initiative of Louis the Pious to oversee the Saxon territory and to support the introduction of Christianity to Scandinavia.
-In response, the King Louis the German of East Francia sent a diplomatic mission headed by Count Cobbo (one of two court counts) to the court of Danish King Horik, demanding that he submit to Frankish overlordship and pay reparations for the invasion.
+In response, King Louis the German of East Francia sent a diplomatic mission headed by Count Cobbo (one of two court counts) to the court of Danish King Horik, demanding that he submit to Frankish overlordship and pay reparations for the invasion.
 Horik eventually agreed to the terms and requested a peace treaty with Louis, while also promising to return the treasure and captives from the raid.
 Horik most likely wanted to secure the border with Saxony as he faced a conflict with King Olof of Sweden and domestic struggles.
 By the treaty, Louis demanded Horik's obedience, which was further secured by Horik regularly sending embassies and gifts to Louis and his suspension of support to Viking raiders.

 Although many Vikings had died in the plague during the siege of Paris, Ragnar lived to return home to King Horik.
 According to a story originating from a member of Cobbo's embassy, Ragnar, having attacked the Abbey of Saint-Germain-des-Prés, then in the outskirts of medieval Paris and which Cobbo later visited, attributed the plague to the power of Saint Germain of Paris.
 While Ragnar showed the gold and silver he had acquired to Horik and boasted about how easy he thought the conquest of Paris had been, he reportedly collapsed crying while relating that the only resistance he had met was from the long deceased saint.
 As several of Ragnar's men died not long after, the king was so frightened that he ordered the execution of the survivors and the release of his Christian captives.
 This event, in part, led Horik to receive Archbishop Ansgar, "Apostle of the North", on friendly terms in his own kingdom.
 Vikings returned again and again in the 860s and secured loot or ransom but, in a turning point for the history of France, the city's walls held against the Vikings' greatest attacking force in the 885-886 siege of Paris.